Swagger API Documentation

 },

-Prisma mode automatically generates schemas directly from your Prisma models and synchronizes with your Custom Prisma Query Options (also supported on another modes):
+Prisma mode automatically generates schemas from your Prisma models and syncs with Custom Prisma Query Options:

 // src/modules/user/user.query.ts